Graduate College | Henrietta Schmoll School of Health

 An adult-gerontological nurse practitioner (AGNP) assumes an advanced practice role in the provision of primary healthcare to adults of all ages.
 Health promotion, health education, and the early detection of risk factors are important components of the AGNP’s role.
 They engage in independent decision making about healthcare needs, promoting the health or managing illness states of individuals and their families or significant others.
 AGNPs work in collaboration with other healthcare professionals, ensure continuity of services across the continuum of settings (home, long-term care, transitional care, acute care, clinic, and residential), and act as an advocate for the client in the healthcare system.

-The DNP program is accredited by the Accreditation Commission on Education in Nursing (ACEN) and approved by the Minnesota Board of Nursing.
+The DNP program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Minnesota Board of Nursing.